snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-4-x-to-5-0/index.md

 The `contexts` property in events used to assign custom context entities to events has been renamed to `entities`.
 The previous naming is still available but it is deprecated.

-In the Android tracker, the `customContexts` property in events has been deprecated in favour of the `entities` property.
+In the Android tracker, the `customContexts` property in events has been deprecated in favor of the `entities` property.